Arnav-12/VSDSquadron-Mini-Research-Internship-20th-December/README.md

 # VSDSquadron-Mini-Research-Internship-20th-December

 As part of my internship, I'm currently working with the **VSDSquadron Mini RISC-V Development Kit**, a robust platform built on the RISC-V architecture.
 This project offers an opportunity to dive into embedded systems, exploring how RISC-V integrates into various development workflows.
-I'm gaining practical, hands-on experience with its core features while applying cutting-edge techniques in embedded system design.

 ## TASK 1 - RISC-V Toolchain Setup and Lab Task Execution